ISSKA/geocruncher/README.md

 ```

 The script uses `uv`, builds the native Draco and PyGeoAlgo pieces, and stores downloaded native dependencies under `.cache/local-dev`.
 On Linux, the local venv requires glibc 2.39 or newer because the published `forgeo-gmlib` wheel targets `manylinux_2_39_x86_64`.
 Older Linux distributions should use the Docker setup.
+We are working with BRGM to get a published version of `forgeo-gmlib` for older glibc versions.

 Recommanded extensions : `ms-python.python`, `charliermarsh.ruff` and `astral-sh.ty`.